- 1Spain: An attractive country for investment

 - Uniform criteria will be adopted for the classification of the goods and services designated by the trademark.

 - The holders of registered European Union trademarks may prevent the entry into the EU of infringing goods, even where such goods are in transit and not intended to be marketed in the Union.
 However, the owner of the EU trademark must prove that he has the right to prohibit the placing on the market of such goods in the country of final destination of the goods.

-This will apply to EU trade marks registered before 1 January 2021.
-From this date, owners of EU trade marks that are still pending will have 9 months to apply for an equivalent UK trade mark while retaining the application date of the EU trade mark from which it originates, provided that the sign applied for is the same and the goods/services are identical or fall within those covered by the original EU trade mark.
+For EU trademark applications pending on 1 January 2021, owners have a 9-month period to apply for an equivalent UK trademark while keeping the application date of the original European Union Trademark, provided that the sign applied for and the goods/services are identical or fall within those designated by the original EU trademark.

 2Previously designated as Community Trademark.